-In 1979, the Chinese government began to promulgate a comprehensive system of laws, rules and regulations governing economic matters in general.
-The overall effect of legislation over the past four decades has significantly enhanced the protections afforded to various forms of foreign investment in China.
-However, China has not developed a fully integrated legal system.
+Furthermore, China's legal system is still developing.
 The laws, rules and regulations are subject to interpretation and enforcement by PRC regulatory agencies and courts.
-In particular, because these laws, rules and regulations are relatively new, because of the limited number of published decisions and the non-precedential nature of such decisions, and because the laws, rules and regulations often give the relevant regulator significant discretion in how to enforce them, the interpretation and enforcement of these laws, rules and regulations involve uncertainties and can be inconsistent and unpredictable.
-In addition, the legal system is based in part on government policies and internal rules, some of which are not published on a timely basis or at all, and which may have a retroactive effect.
-The regulations in China can change quickly.
+In particular, on account of the relatively new implementation of certain laws, rules and regulations, the non-precedential nature of court decisions, and the discretion such laws, rules and regulations give to the relevant regulator in enforcement, the interpretation and enforcement of these laws, rules and regulations involve uncertainties and can be inconsistent.
+In addition, the legal system is based in part on government policies and rules which may quickly be amended from time to time.
 As a result, we may not be aware of our violation of these policies and rules until after the occurrence of the violation.

 China's Foreign Investment Law and its implementing rule came into force in January 2020.
 The Foreign Investment Law and its implementing rules embody an expected regulatory trend to rationalize China's foreign investment regulatory regime in line with prevailing international practice and the legislative efforts to unify the legal requirements for both foreign and domestic investments.
 There are still uncertainties with respect to the interpretation and implementation of the Foreign Investment Law and its implementing rules.
 For example, the Foreign Investment Law and its implementing rules provide that foreign invested entities established according to the previous laws regulating foreign investment prior to its implementation may maintain their structure and corporate governance for a five-year transition period.
 It is uncertain whether governmental authorities may require us to adjust the structure and corporate governance of certain of our Chinese subsidiaries in such transition period.
 Failure to take timely and appropriate measures to meet any of these or similar regulatory requirements could materially affect our current corporate governance practices and business operations and our compliance costs may increase significantly.
-In addition, the Security Review Rules, effective from January 18, 2021, embody China's continued efforts to provide a legal regime for national security review comparable to similar procedures in other jurisdictions, such as CFIUS review in the United States.
-There are still uncertainties with respect to the interpretation, implementation and enforcement of the Security Review Rules.
+In addition, the Security Review Rules embody China's continued efforts to provide a legal regime for national security review comparable to similar procedures in other jurisdictions, such as CFIUS review in the U.S. There are still uncertainties with respect to the interpretation, implementation and enforcement of the Security Review Rules.
 For example, national security remains undefined and there is no clear guidance on whether the biotechnology industry requires security review and what factors the regulatory authority may consider in determining whether there are security concerns.
 It is difficult to evaluate the impact of the Security Review Rules on our existing investments or potential investments in China.